 |

-1.4 Registered Jobseekers segmented by the highest educational level achieved (2011-2021)43 % of those jobseekers registering at Jobsplus have an ISCED Level 3 classification, namely those with a SEC or O level certification.
-Moreover, almost 34% of jobseekers have a primary level of education (ISCED level 1).
-Only 9% of jobseekers have an educational level higher than that of an "A" level standard (ISCED level 4 and higher).
-A noticeable drop in those having primary education (Level 1) without any proper certification after 2010, and the increase in those having an secondary education (Level 3) is simply the result of the introduction of a new classification of education (ISCED-11), together with an exercise that Jobsplus has conducted to check on the qualification of its jobseekers prior to the introduction of the ISCED-11 classification. |
+1.4 Registered Jobseekers segmented by the highest educational level achieved (2014-2024)37 % of those jobseekers registering at Jobsplus have an ISCED Level 3 classification, namely those with a SEC or O level certification.
+Moreover, almost 20% of jobseekers have a primary level of education (ISCED level 1).
+14% of jobseekers have an educational level higher than that of an "A" level standard (ISCED level 4 and higher). |

 ![]() |